 Common IP Ratings and Their Uses

-- Description: Protected against solid objects larger than 12.5 mm (like fingers); no protection against water.
+- Description: Provides protection against solid objects larger than 12.5 mm (e.g., fingers) but offers no protection against water ingress.

-- Applications: Indoor applications in clean environments, such as offices, control rooms, or equipment cabinets in non-industrial settings.
+- Applications: Ideal for indoor settings with clean environments, such as office spaces, control rooms, and equipment cabinets in non-industrial settings.

-- Description: Protected against solid objects larger than 1 mm (like wires); protection against splashing water from any direction.
+- Description: Protects against solid objects larger than 1 mm (e.g., wires) and offers protection against splashing water from any direction.

 - Applications: Suitable for outdoor lighting fixtures, electrical sockets, and low-exposure industrial environments.